 5. Courtney Force-Rahal

 Ask anyone who the top female drag racer is and they’ll tell you to watch out for Courtney Force-Rahal.
 She drives the Advance Auto Parts Chevy Camaro SS Funny Car under John Force Racing.
-That’s because she is John Force’s daughter.
+That’s because Courtney Force is John Force’s daughter, and sister of Ashley Force Hood.
 If that name doesn’t ring a bell, it should.
-He won the NHRA World Funny Car Championship 16 times.
+He won the NHRA World Funny Car Racing Championship 16 times.

 Don’t assume she made our list just because her father is a legend.
 She won the Top Alcohol Dragster during the 22nd annual NHRA Northwest Nationals in Washington during 2009.
 Then, in 2013, she became the first woman to qualify in the number one position during the O’Reilly Auto Parts Winternationals.